kdave/btrfsmaintenance/README.md

 Check the logs.

-The balance command may fail with *no space* reason but this is considered a minor fault as the internal filesystem layout may prevent fhe command to find enough workspace.
+The balance command may fail with *no space* reason but this is considered a minor fault as the internal filesystem layout may prevent the command to find enough workspace.
 This might be a time for manual inspection of space.

 __Tuning:__